sqweelygig/supercool-servers/README.md

 The BDX complements this with precision units that cool the server equipment by heating the room's environment.

 The BMS holds the room at 20 degrees celsius, and the external temperature varies between 3 and 20 degrees celsius.
-The external wall comprises a plasterboard wall, an access corridor and a single pane glass wall of about 44 m^2.
+The external wall comprises a concrete wall, an access corridor and a single pane glass wall of about 44 m^2.
 Therefore, an upper estimate of cooling through this wall (rounded up to 2 s.f.) is 1.8 kilowatt (see Appendix I).
 This estimate puts a medium prioritisation on modelling weather conditions in this situation.